 Connecting the Dots

 We’ll fast forward here and connect some of the dots.
-My boyfriend and I live in Oconomowoc and absolutely love it here.
+My husband and I live in Oconomowoc and absolutely love it here.
 The lakes and neighborhoods are hard to beat.
-The only downside… there’s no hot yoga studio!
+The only downside… there (was) no hot yoga studio!
 I mean, there’s no Target either, but I’m willing to see past that.
 However, I can’t live without a hot yoga studio!
 So, here we are my friends.
 I wanted to create a space where the community can join together to learn, help and grow with each other- mind, body and soul.
 Where we can all breathe, sweat and have some fun!

 Let’s Wrap This Up